OlivierC-FR/ESP32-INAV-Radar/readme.md

 RCgroups thread: [INAV-Radar on RCgroups](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems)

+*** 2.0 (2021/05/07)
+- New air protocol (single frame type, faster, simpler)
+- Fixed a bug at boot where the second ESP32 would have trouble to sync on the first because of the "randomization-if-solo" feature
+- Improved the smoothness of the OSD display in INAV, now it gets each node position at 4Hz instead of 1Hz
+- Added movement compensation, to correct the position of a moving node
+- Added a GCS host type for a ground station (MWP)
+- Added basic BlueTooth support for debugging
+- Network settings : Same as v1.6 : 4 nodes, cycle time 250ms (4x250ms)
+- All nodes must run the same v2.0 firmware, because of the new air protocol

 *** 1.6 (2021/01/31)
 Improved range, and minor optimizations (require all nodes to have 1.6, because new LoRa settings)